Call for Proposals: Due January 11, 2019

-The Rackham Graduate School is pleased to support The Michigan Meetings, a series of interdisciplinary meetings of national and international scope on topics of broad interest and contemporary importance to both the public and the academic community.
+The Rackham Graduate School is pleased to invite proposals for The Michigan Meetings, a series of interdisciplinary meetings of national and international scope on topics of broad interest and contemporary importance to both the public and the academic community.
 We invite University of Michigan faculty to develop and submit proposals for meetings to be held in May 2020.
 Rackham will provide both financial support and meeting venues, for one series of Michigan Meetings.
 Deadline for submission of May 2020 proposals is January 11, 2019.

 The Rackham Graduate School has a long tradition of supporting interdisciplinary scholarship and conversation.
 Building on that tradition, the Graduate School, through the establishment of these meetings, seeks to provide a visible and viable venue to address topics of interdisciplinary and global importance.
 The Michigan Meetings are designed to both support and enhance the ability of University of Michigan faculty to address such issues and to identify Ann Arbor as an international center for scholarly and social discourse.
 The Michigan Meetings will bring together faculty and students at U-M with colleagues from around the nation and the world to create intellectually exciting events of both scholarly and practical importance.
 Each meeting is intended to be a one-time event.

 Meeting proposals will be selected on a competitive basis by faculty panels representing academic units from across the U-M campus.
-Applications for one meeting in May 2019 will be accepted until January 8, 2018.
+Applications for one series of meetings in May 2020 will be accepted until January 11, 2019.